AnnBMariyam/Sales-Revenue-Analytics/README.md

 # Sales-Revenue-Analytics
-End-to-end sales analytics project using ETL, Python, and data visualization
+End-to-end sales analytics project using ETL, Python,SQL and data visualization

 ##  Project Overview
 This project analyzes sales and revenue data to uncover key business insights related to profitability, discounting, product performance, and seasonal trends.